-Trademark dilution is defined as the lessening of the capacity of a famous mark to identify and distinguish goods or services, regardless of the presence or absence of competition between the owner of the famous mark and other parties or of likelihood of confusion.
-This typically occurs as the result of blurring or tarnishment of the famous mark.
+Trademark dilution is the weakening of a famous mark’s ability to identify and distinguish goods or services, regardless of competition in the marketplace or the likelihood of confusion.
+Dilution typically occurs as the result of blurring or tarnishment of the famous mark.
 It is similar to the concept of passing off, which involves misrepresenting one’s goods as those of another.
 Misrepresentation, however, is not an essential component of dilution.

-The law protects marks from the existence of subsequent “confusingly similar” marks.
-Claiming a likelihood of confusion requires a showing of similarity of the marks in sight, sound or meaning, combined with evidence that the marks being compared are associated with identical, competing, similar or related goods/services.
-Under this analysis, similar and possibly even identical marks used with distinguishable goods/services or goods/services traveling in different channels of trade may coexist in the same market.
+The law protects famous marks from subsequent marks that may be confusingly similar.
+When claiming confusion, one must show that the marks being compared are similar in appearance, sound or meaning, combined with evidence that they are associated with identical, competing similar or related goods or services.
+Under this analysis, similar and possibly even identical marks used with distinguishable goods/services or goods/services traveling in different channels of trade) may coexist in the same market.

-Dilution developed from the concept that some marks are so well known and “famous” that they deserve an extra level of protection beyond the likelihood of confusion analysis.
-Dilution theory seeks to prevent the coexistence of marks that are sufficiently similar to a famous mark regardless of the goods/services associated with the allegedly diluting mark.
+The concept of dilution developed from the idea that because some marks are so well known and famous, they deserve an extra level of protection beyond the likelihood-of-confusion analysis.
+Dilution theory seeks to prevent the coexistence of a mark that is sufficiently similar to a famous mark, regardless of the goods and/or services associated with the allegedly diluting mark.
 Proponents of the theory argue that it protects the goodwill associated with a well-known mark (which may have been built up over many years) and it reduces consumer confusion.
 Critics of the dilution theory allege, however, that stringent antidilution laws can stifle market competition.

 2. Which jurisdictions recognize the concept of dilution?

-Most countries recognize some form of trademark dilution and a need for businesses to have some recourse to thwart related activities.
-However, the definition, the elements and the resulting penalties or forms of compensation imposed upon a trademark diluter can vary across jurisdictions.
+Most jurisdictions recognize some form of trademark dilution and the need for businesses to have some recourse to thwart dilution-related activities.
+The definition and elements of dilution, however, as well as the resulting penalties imposed upon a trademark diluter, can vary across jurisdictions.
 This fact sheet explains the general concept of dilution with principles that can be applied to many jurisdictions.

-Some representative jurisdictions that expressly recognize forms of dilution include: the United States, the European Union (EU), several countries of Central and South America, South Africa, India and Japan.
+Representative jurisdictions that expressly recognize forms of dilution include the United States, the European Union (EU), several countries in Latin America, South Africa, India, Singapore and Japan.

 The recognition of dilution is sometimes the result of harmonization efforts.
 Within the EU, for example, the European Union Trade Marks Directive (Directive (EU) 2015/2436, Dec.
-16, 2015), which establishes rules that must be implemented in the national legislation of all member states, includes provisions against dilution.
+16, 2015), which establishes rules that must be reflected in the national legislation of all EU member states, includes provisions against dilution.
 Likewise, the World Intellectual Property Organization’s (WIPO’s) Joint Recommendation Concerning Provisions on the Protection of Well-Known Marks includes a provision on dilution.
-The Joint Recommendation has a binding effect upon the Contracting Parties to the Dominican Republic – Central America Free Trade Agreement (United States, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and the Dominican Republic).
+The Joint Recommendation has a binding effect upon the contracting parties to the Dominican Republic–Central America Free Trade Agreement (the United States, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and the Dominican Republic).